codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

        LinearLayoutManager linearLayoutManager = new LinearLayoutManager(this);
        rvItems.setLayoutManager(linearLayoutManager);
        // Add the scroll listener
-       // keep an instance so that you can call `resetState()` for subsequent searches EndlessRecyclerViewScrollListener scrollListener = new EndlessRecyclerViewScrollListener(linearLayoutManager) {
+       // keep an instance so that you can call `resetState()` for new searches EndlessRecyclerViewScrollListener scrollListener = new EndlessRecyclerViewScrollListener(linearLayoutManager) {
            @Override
            public void onLoadMore(int page, int totalItemsCount, RecyclerView view) {